Updated: Sep 12

-The horse's back is not something simple.
-It is a complex interlinked network of bones, muscles, tendons, ligaments, and cartilage.
-The back's most important and sensitive structure is the spinal cord that runs inside the spine or spinal vertebrae.
-You can call the spinal cord the superhighway of the nervous system.
+The horse's back is a remarkable and intricate structure, composed of a complex network of bones, muscles, tendons, ligaments, and cartilage.
+Among its many components, the spinal cord that runs within the spinal vertebrae stands as the most critical and sensitive.
+One could aptly liken the spinal cord to the superhighway of the nervous system.

 What are the causes of back pain in horses?

 Veterinarians say that 60-80% of back pain disorders in horses are diagnosed correctly.
 The most important step of diagnosing and treating back pain is finding its cause.
 It is easy to identify that the horse is in pain; however, it is not easy to find out its cause, which helps in the right treatment.
 There can be many causes of back pain in horses; some are the primary causes, and some are secondary causes.

 Primary causes of back pain include acute or chronic trauma to the back.
 There can be many ways your horse experience trauma in the back.
 Some of them are mentioned below.

 Ill fitted saddle

 Saddle fitting is not just a matter of convenience; it's a fundamental aspect of horse riding that directly affects your horse's comfort and well-being.
 The saddle's placement on the horse's back is of paramount importance, as it can have far-reaching consequences if not done correctly.
 When a saddle is ill-fitted, it can lead to various types of trauma in the horse's back muscles, bones, tendons, and ligaments.

 An ill-fitted saddle can cause significant discomfort and pain for the horse.
 Here's how: